DonBatman/mytorches/Readme.md

 #mytorches

-Torches for Minetest that burn out.
+Torches for Minetest that burn out and cause damage.

 Code Licence - MIT